StephenHuge/MyFlappyBird/README.md

 4. do as hints say, enjoy it.

 ## Other Words
-There are still some problems, I will sincerely appriciate if you find some and contact me.
+There are still some problems, if you find some, I will sincerely appriciate if you contact me.
 My E-mail is : 407410014@qq.com